MatrikMoon/TournamentAssistant/README.md

-# BattleSaber
+# TournamentAssistant
 A program designed to make it easier to coordinate tournaments for the VR rhythm game Beat Saber

 ## For Players
 ### Installation
-Download the latest release build (`BattleSaber.dll`) from Releases and place it in your `Plugins` folder
+Download the latest release build (`TournamentAssistant.dll`) from Releases and place it in your `Plugins` folder

 ### Usage
 Run the game :P

 ## For Coordinators
 ### Installation
-Download the latest release build (`BattleSaberUI-release.zip`) from Releases and extract it to any location
+Download the latest release build (`TournamentAssistantUI-release.zip`) from Releases and extract it to any location

 ### Usage
 ```
-- Run `BattleSaberUI.exe`
+- Run `TournamentAssistantUI.exe`
 - Ask for the server address/port and enter it in the “Host IP” box
 - Enter your username in the “Username” box and click Connect
 - Click on the desired players’ names so that they become highlighted and then press the blue “Create Match” button